gleich/vanityprox/README.md

   ghcr.io/gleich/vanityprox
 ```

 This will then start the server on port `8000`.
-Its that easy!
+It's that easy!

 As you can see vanityprox is configured with environment variables.
 Below is details on what all of the environment variables mean.